bperel/squt/README.md

 ## squt (it's like SQL, but cUTe)

-squt is a Perl and PHP/JS library aiming at graphically representing (My)SQL queries in a graph form.
+squt is a Perl and PHP/JS Web application aiming at graphically representing MySQL queries in a graph form.

 ![squt example](https://raw.github.com/wiki/ducksmanager/squt/images/squt_example.png)